brunokoga/Montevideo/ultimateCampaign_dir/campaignSystems/reputationAndFame.md

 **Sacrifice (0 PP)** : Make a significant sacrifice to gain 1d3 Prestige Points.
 If you are a heroic character, you must spend 375 gp × your character level to use this award, representing a great feast in your name, charitable giving, or other expenses that improve your reputation.
 If you are a villainous character, you must kill or sacrifice allies and minions whose total Hit Dice equal your character level, representing callous evil toward your friends and underlings.
 You can use this award once per month.

-**Sage (Title, 5 PP)** : Select one [Knowledge](skills/knowledge#_knowledge) skill.
+**Sage (Title, 5 PP** : Select one [Knowledge](skill_dir/knowledge#_knowledge skill.
 You can make untrained checks with this skill up to a maximum of DC 20 instead of the normal limit of DC 10.
-You may select this title multiple times, each time selecting a different [Knowledge](skills/knowledge#_knowledge) skill.
+You may select this title multiple times, each time selecting a different [Knowledge](skill_dir/knowledge#_knowledge) skill.

 **Temporary Cohort (1 PP)** : Gain a cohort as if you had the [Leadership](feats#_leadership) feat.
 This character remains in your service for 24 hours.